Nikkeljohn/Burger-Joints/README.md

 # Burger-Joints

-is a fictional restaurant located beside New york city .
+This a fictional restaurant located beside New york city .
 The app is a restaurant management system designed to allow staff to easily manage the menus .
 It also provides customers with a simple,

-![Mock Up]
+![homepage]

 ### Site-Goals